-Jazz: It's another of Kansas City's claims to fame.
-Have a hot time in the old town in the 18th & Vine Jazz District.
-Live musicians play The Blue Room, KC Blues & Jazz Juke House, and The Gem, a renovated theater with a colorful marquee which hosts a jazz concert series.
-There's good rockin' after midnight at the Mutual Musicians Foundation, where the jamming starts at midnight and keeps going until dawn.
+Jazz: is another of Kansas City's claims to fame.
+In the 18th & Vine Jazz District, hear live music at The Blue Room, KC Blues & Jazz Juke House and The Gem, a renovated theater that hosts a jazz concert series.
+On weekends, hit the Mutual Musicians Foundation, where the jamming starts at midnight and keeps going until dawn.

-Day 2: MorningSports aficionados will want to check out a Kansas City Royals baseball game April through October at Kaufmann Stadium and visit the Royals Hall of Fame , also at Kaufmann Stadium, any time of the year.
+Day 2: MorningSports fans can check out a Kansas City Royals baseball game April through October at Kaufmann Stadium and visit the Royals Hall of Fame , also at Kaufmann Stadium, any time of the year.
 Step out of the sidelines at The College Basketball Experience near the T-Mobile Center, where you can work on your lay-ups and 3-pointers while you walk or run in the shoes of your favorite college hoop-shooter.

-Day 2: AfternoonDon't miss The Nelson-Atkins Museum of Art , housed in two equally impressive buildings: the 1933 Beaux Art Nelson-Atkins Building and the modern 2007 Bloch Building.
-The expansive lawn is marked by gigantic shuttlecocks, statuary and large pools.
+Day 2: AfternoonDon't miss The Nelson-Atkins Museum of Art.
 Highlights include the indoor Noguchi Sculpture Court; Bauhaus, Cubist, Expressionist and Surrealist works; a comprehensive collection of bronzes by English sculptor Henry Moore; ancient Egyptian, Greek and Roman art; and Claude Monet's “Water Lilies.”

 Take a ride to the top of the 217-foot-tall Liberty Memorial Tower at the National World War I Museum and Memorial for breathtaking views of downtown Kansas City.
-The impressive limestone tower is flanked on each side by a sphinx and a museum building.
-Inside the museum you'll find soldier's uniforms from past wars, photographs, letters, weapons, battle plans and other artifacts describing the war in great detail.
+Inside the museum you'll find soldier's uniforms from past wars, photographs, letters, weapons, battle plans and other artifacts.

-You could take in a film at one of several theaters, but if you'd rather paint the town red, livelier choices abound.
-Hit the stylish Mosaic Ultra Lounge or retro-beachy Shark Bar for drinks and dancing; party on at Angels Rock Bar to classic rock tunes by bands and DJs; or sing along to dueling piano players at Howl at the Moon.
+You could take in a film at one of several theaters, or hit the stylish Mosaic Ultra Lounge or retro-beachy Shark Bar for drinks and dancing.
+Party on at Angels Rock Bar to classic rock tunes by bands and DJs; or sing along to dueling piano players at Howl at the Moon.
 Or try your luck knocking down some pins and playing shuffleboard at No Other Pub by Sporting KC.

-Day 3: AfternoonGet a warm-and-fuzzy feeling at the Hallmark Visitors Center , where displays of greeting cards and holiday ornaments from the early 1900s to the present are bound to bring back sweet memories.
-Among the fun things to do is learning how cards are made and making your own bow to take home.
+Day 3: AfternoonThe Hallmark Visitors Center displays greeting cards and holiday ornaments from the early 1900s to the present.
+Among the fun things to do are learning how cards are made and making your own bow to take home.

-Union Station is noted for its history, its Beaux-Arts architecture and its gargantuan size.
-Originally a railroad station that eventually fell into disrepair, it was renovated and reopened in the late 1990s.
+Union Station is noted for its Beaux-Arts architecture.
 Check out the marble floors, huge glass chandeliers and restored plaster ceilings with intricate designs.
-The building also contains shops and local restaurants as well as Science City , a family-oriented attraction that offers such activities as digging for fossils, concocting weird foods in the Test Kitchen and riding a bicycle 30 feet above the floor.
+The building also contains shops and restaurants as well as Science City , a family-oriented attraction that offers such activities as digging for fossils, concocting weird foods in the Test Kitchen and riding a bicycle 30 feet above the floor.

 Day 3: EveningThe Starlight Theatre is also in Swope Park, so if you've spent the day at the park or the Kansas City Zoo, make advance arrangements to get tickets for a show; the schedule includes touring musicals as well as pop and rock performers.

 If seeing a show isn't included in your plans head for Brookside Park, a neighborhood about 4 miles west of Swope Park, and do some window shopping at the Brookside Park Shopping District (centered along 63rd Street between Main Street and Wornall Road).
-There are also plenty of options for places to eat here.
-A good choice if you're in the mood for Italian is Carmen's Café (do you hear lasagna calling your name?).
-If you prefer the butter and rich cream sauces embraced in Northern Italian cuisine, head to Osteria Il Centro .
+There are also plenty of restaurants here.
+A good choice if you're in the mood for Italian is Carmen's Café.
+If you prefer the butter and rich cream sauces of Northern Italian cuisine, head to Osteria Il Centro.
 Their house-made pasta and sauces are popular.
 Pair your dinner with a selection from their extensive wine list.